TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

-Can you confirm that a Strongboy and all similar designed products have been fully tested upon a 9″ wall and a cavity wall on a size 0 Acrow prop, a 1 Acrow prop, a size 2 Acrow prop and a size 3 Acrow prop?
+Can you confirm that a Strongboy and all similar designed products have been fully tested upon a 9″ wall and a cavity wall on a size 0 Acrow prop, a size 1 Acrow prop, a size 2 Acrow prop and a size 3 Acrow prop?
 And as a Strongboy is designed for use with an Acrow prop can you confirm Acrow prop guidance is not required within the instructions of using a Strongboy especially when Strongboy’s are mostly sold with size one Acrow props through mail order due to their lower weight?

-5: Can you confirm it is acceptable to support one side of a cavity wall on the bendable part of the Strongboy tongue when the internal skin of block work impedes correct use, of which reduces the safe working load to an unknown level and when safer options are available?
+5: Can you confirm it is acceptable to support one side of a cavity wall on the bendable part of the Strongboy tongue when the internal skin of block work impedes correct use, of which reduces the safe working load to an unknown level and when safer temporary support options are now available?

-7: Can you confirm that misusing an Acrow prop by eccentrically propping a masonry wall from only one side at a minimum of 200mm from the centre of the wall to the middle of an Acrow prop is safe when the maximum permitted eccentricity of an Acrow prop is only 25mm?
+7: Can you confirm that misusing an Acrow prop by eccentrically propping a masonry wall from only one side at a minimum of 200mm from the centre of the wall to the middle of an Acrow prop is safe when the maximum recommended eccentricity of an Acrow prop is only 25mm?

-8: Can you confirm the new instructions of a Strongboy are acceptable and do not require any revision?
+8: Can you confirm that the new instructions of a Strongboy are acceptable and do not require any revision?
 And can you confirm the market monopoly of the Strongboy and the misleading instructions have not fixed the typical builders and retailer’s mind-set and stopped essential temporary masonry support equipment join the market place?

 9: Can you confirm that the same number of accidents and near misses would occur if a written warning was in place at the point of sale, such as; “fitting a Strongboy misuses an Acrow prop and the safe working load is reduced by at least 90%” ?
 And can you explain why accidents during masonry alterations are classed as falls from height & not accidents from masonry collapse?
 Is it to cover up and to hide the true scale of the number of accidents caused by Strongboy misuse during masonry alterations?

-12: Can you confirm a Strongboy is designed to reduce masonry damage without being overloaded and is simple and easy to use without compromising the user’s safety?
+12: Can you confirm a Strongboy is designed to reduce masonry damage upon a cavity and 9” wall without being overloaded and is simple and easy to use without compromising the user’s safety?
 And for a level of true guidance (to raise safety awareness due to it occurring on a daily basis), what would be the reduced accepted working load in 10mm increments when exceeding the maximum 215mm eccentricity and when the safe working load of a plumb Acrow prop is reduced by 1,700kg when loaded 25mm from the centre axis?
 And due to dangerous misuse and risk of curving the inner tube, what is the safe working load of the Acrow prop when used for its next concentrically loaded task?
 Could it be dangerously reduced to an unknown level?

 13: Can you confirm that structural engineers do not specify or recommend the use of Strongboy’s when they do not provide the correct fitting work space and when the safe working load varies to an unknown level of which depends on the size of the Acrow prop used, the working height of the Acrow prop, how plumb, how tightly fitted and how far the Acrow prop is fitted from the centre of the wall?
-And who police the structural engineers that have endorsed the Strongboy for over 25 years, is it the H.S.E that take unsound advice from IstructE and the Twf?
+And who police the structural engineers that have endorsed Strongboy misuse for over 25 years, is it the H.S.E that take unsound temporary masonry support advice from IstructE and the Twf?

-16: Can you confirm that the misleading marketing of a product and a brand name that implies strength but physically reduces the safe working load of an Acrow prop by 90% (with no warning) and is sold without guidance and overloaded with the same amount of ease as the manufacturer says it is to use, has not contributed to the number of accidents and near misses.
+16: Can you confirm that the misleading marketing of a product and a brand name that implies strength but physically reduces the safe working load of an Acrow prop by 90% (with no warning) and is sold without guidance and overloaded with the same amount of ease as the manufacturer says it is to use has not contributed to the number of accidents and near misses.

 17: Can you confirm that when an Acrow prop is fitted with a Strongboy and is either overloaded, over tightened or removed away from the wall to gain further fitting work access, the task becomes dangerous as the safe working load is reduced to an unknown quantity?